 To balance semantics and structure, most existing methods approach this problem primarily from the model side.
 One line of work adapts GNN architectures by redesigning message passing \citep{morris2019weisfeiler,zhang2019heterogeneous,fan2022heterogeneous}, incorporating adaptive aggregation \citep{ying2018hierarchical}, or injecting positional encodings \citep{murphy2019relational}, thereby embedding different inductive biases into the model.
 Beyond architectural modifications, another line of work introduces external reasoning models \citep{chen2024exploring,wang2023can}, most notably large language models (LLMs) \citep{zhao2023survey,ye2025llms4all}, which process graph structures and node attributes in textual form.
 In parallel, other methods rely on auxiliary models \citep{chen2024exploring} to generate additional semantic signals—such as synthetic attributes \citep{he2023harnessing}—that are subsequently consumed by a downstream GNN.
 Despite their empirical success, these approaches fundamentally rely on incrementally injecting model-level inductive biases, which cannot guarantee universal adaptability across open-ended and structurally diverse graph domains.

-In this work, we take a fundamentally different stance on structure-semantics heterogeneity by shifting the adaptation from the model to the data.
+In this work, we take a complementary data-centric perspective on structure-semantics heterogeneity by shifting the adaptation from the model to the data.
 Instead of continually expanding model-level inductive biases, we treat node semantics as a task-adaptive variable.
 This shift is motivated by the observation that the balance between structure and semantics is ultimately realized through the input representations consumed by the model, rather than through the architecture alone.
 As a result, misalignment on new graph domains often arises from fixed node semantics that fail to reflect the graph-specific source of predictive signal.

-Building on this perspective, we propose \textbf{D}ata-\textbf{A}daptive \textbf{S}emantic Refinement (\textbf{DAS}), a data-centric, feedback-driven framework for iterative semantic adaptation.
-Starting from initial node descriptions or structure-derived verbalizations \citep{wang2024tans}, we train a fixed GNN for the downstream task and use its predictions as implicit supervision.
-A large language model then refines node semantics by conditioning on both structural context and model behavior, and the refined descriptions are fed back to update the same graph learner.
-By iterating this closed loop for a small number of rounds, DAS progressively aligns node semantics with the structure--semantics regime of the target graph without modifying the underlying model.
-We evaluate DAS on both text-attributed and text-free graphs, where it consistently improves performance on structure-dominated graphs while remaining competitive on semantics-rich graphs.
+Building on this perspective, we propose \textbf{G}raph-\textbf{E}xemplar-guided \textbf{S}emantic Refinement (\textbf{GES}), a data-centric framework for exemplar-guided semantic refinement.
+Starting from initial node descriptions or structure-derived verbalizations \citep{wang2024tans}, we train a GNN for the downstream task and use its predictions as implicit supervision.
+A large language model then refines node semantics by conditioning on both structural context and model behavior, and the refined descriptions are re-encoded for the final graph learner.
+Through this single refinement pass, GES aligns node semantics with the structure--semantics regime of the target graph without modifying the underlying model.
+We evaluate GES on both text-attributed and text-free graphs, where it consistently improves performance on structure-dominated and semantics-rich graphs.